peerreview269/SGR_AI/README.md

 ### Configuring Context in BERT Models

 For different context configurations in the BERT models, modify the `custom_configurations` line in the script.
+You can modify type of context (previous, subsequent, both) and the window size (integer).

 ## Contribution